io-gui/io/readme.md

 - **value** default value.
 - **type** constructor of value.
-- **change** function to call on value change.
 - **reflect** reflects to HTML attribute.
 - **enumerable** makes property enumerable.

 ### Change Handlers ###

 Certain handler functions will get called when properties change.
 All io objects call `.changed()` function by default.
 Moreover, if `[propName]Changed()` function is defined, it will be called when the corresponding property changes.
-You can also specify custom handler functions with a property configuration parameter.

 ### Listeners ###